John-Abbott-College/6A6-Notes/assignments/Assignment2.md

   - `IMessageSummary.Envelope` contains the sender, recipient, subject, date information.

-  - To set the `IsRead` flag, you may use:
+  - To set the `IsRead` property, you may use:

     ```csharp
     IsRead = (message.Flags == MessageFlags.Seen);